Highest and Lowest Paid Parishes in Louisiana – Ranked - NewsBreak

 Shreveport mayoral runoff draws strange bedfellows

-SHREVEPORT, La.
-(KTAL/KMSS) – The already unconventional runoff race for Shreveport mayor took yet another unexpected turn Tuesday with dueling endorsements from high-profile supporters crossing party lines.
-Shreveport mayoral hopefuls Tom Arceneaux and Louisiana State Senator Greg Tarver held back-to-back news conferences Tuesday morning to tout endorsements that few...
+The already unconventional runoff race for Shreveport mayor took yet another unexpected turn Tuesday with dueling endorsements from high-profile supporters crossing party lines.
+Shreveport mayoral runoff draws strange bedfellows.
+The already unconventional runoff race for Shreveport mayor took yet another unexpected turn Tuesday with dueling endorsements from high-profile supporters crossing...

 KTBS